MrRobort/100-days-of-code/Day2/analyzing_with_GDB.md

-all this is just for me to learn to program in C and analyzing it with GDB
+## All this is just for me to learn to program in C and analyzing it with GDB
-when you give mem_size 0 the last free will be like this:
+## when you give mem_size 0 the last free will be like this:
-#robort@Programing:~/Documents/Programing$ ./memory_allocting_Version2 robort
+#robort@Programing:~/Documents/Programing$ ./memory_allocting_Version2 0
-  the result:
+#  the result:
     [+]Allcating 0 byte of memory for char_ptr char_ptr at (0x8654008) --> This memory is located in the heap [+]Allocating another 15 byte of for int_ptr